Elton, Cheshire: Economy and industry

 To the west of Elton is Stanlow Refinery, an Essar Energy facility and the second largest oil refinery in the United Kingdom.

 The refinery produces one-sixth of the United Kingdom's petrol needs.

 Opening in 2005, 65 ha of the former Ince Power Station site was redeveloped as part of a large glass bottle production factory operated by Encirc Ltd (formerly Quinn Glass until 2014).
 The facility initially contained two glass melting furnaces and 13 bottle production lines.
-It was estimated that £250 million was invested into this project and the factory outputted 1.2 billion bottles per year.
+It was estimated that £250 million was invested in this project, and the factory produced 1.2 billion bottles per year.

-In 2020 Encirc opened the world's largest container glass furnace, capable of processing up to 900 tonnes per day.
+In 2020, Encirc opened the world's largest container glass furnace, capable of processing up to 900 tonnes per day.

 North east of the village, landowners The Peel Group are developing a 54 ha industrial site on a former water meadow at Ince Park.
 The Protos "energy and resource hub" houses a biomass power station, a timber recycling plant and designated "nature areas".

 The construction of a facility to recover energy from non-recyclable waste began in 2020.